 If you are over age 60 or an adult with chronic disease placing you at risk, we would recommend a Covid vaccine.

 If you have had a confirmed infection with SARS-CoV-2, and you want to be vaccinated as well, we recommend waiting at least 90 days prior to receiving the vaccine.
-Also, there is very good evidence that natural immunity is protective against reinfection for at least a year.
+Also, there is consistent evidence that natural immunity is protective against reinfection for at least a year, likely longer.
 We have not found conclusive evidence that a Covid vaccine offers a higher level of protection than those who have had a documented natural infection.
-In our opinion, vaccination in naturally immune individuals would not receive a clear benefit, but they would be exposed to risk.
+In our opinion, vaccination in naturally immune individuals would not receive a clear benefit, but they may be exposed to risk.

-Parents who decide that there is a lack of scientific justification for subjecting healthy children to vaccines to be given under EUA, given that the Centers for Disease Control and Prevention estimates that they have a 99.997% survival rate if infected with SARS-CoV-2, are making a reasonable choice at this time.
+Parents who decide that there is a lack of scientific justification for subjecting healthy children to this vaccine, given that the Centers for Disease Control and Prevention have previously estimated a 99.997% survival rate if infected with SARS-CoV-2, are making a reasonable choice at this time.

 As further information becomes available regarding Covid variant disease and vaccine safety, our recommendations may change.